heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 The chart above shows how all of the A-grade browsers measure up.
 With the inclusion of IE7, the A-grade browsers above cover nearly 95% of browsers.
 I consider an A-grade browser to be the browsers that you'll promise a client that you'll test against.
 For my money, the most obvious choices are browsers that real people are using.
 It's sensible to ignore browsers with a negligible market share (less than 1%) and once a browser drops below 5%, it should be marked for removal.
 It's usually really obvious where to draw the line.

+With the exception of IE7/8 (and Safari), every other browser in the list is trending upwards.
+While Safari is staying relatively stagnant, IE8 has been declining rapidly.
+Since December, it has lost an average of 2% market share every month.
+It seems to have leveled off temporarily but it would be reasonable to expect IE8 to drop to around 5% in the next 12 months.

+A safe rule is that any browser under 2% is on its way out, and any browser under 1% is too small to focus on.
+The amount of developer effort doesn't match the size of the audience.
+And, usually the less popular browsers have enough in common with the A-grade browsers that users will still be able to use the site (although that's not the case for IE6).
+For instance, even though you shouldn't really ever bother testing in Opera in the US, Opera is highly likely to render your site perfectly.
+Similarly, legacy versions of Firefox typically look just fine even if you only test in the latest Firefox.
+In essence, these B-grade platforms can be safely ignored without having any major impact on the overall site experience.

+{% h4 My GBS for Clients %}
 Here's what I've been giving my clients:

 - IE9, IE8, IE7